ETC-A/etca-spec/extensions/32-bit-address-space/README.md

 This extension does not _require_ behaviors beyond what is specified.
 However, for compatibility with future extensions which will require more specifics, the following are recommended:

-* Addresses in Base mode refer to the (real) address which is their sign extension to 32 bits
-* Program execution should start at (real) address `0xFFFF8000`.
-This happens naturally due to the Base requirement and the suggestion above.
 * The program counter (or equivalent) in the processor itself should always store the sign- extended address when operating in Base mode.
 This way, nothing needs to be done when entering or leaving real 32-bit address mode from Base mode.